 (i) Mobile Ready (available to all plans)

-Weebly built in a mobile shopping cart for all their websites that show up on mobile devices (which are smaller than desktops), so that your shoppers can also purchase from their phones or tablets if they choose to.
+Weebly built in a mobile shopping cart for all their websites that shows up on mobile devices, so that your shoppers can also purchase from their phones or tablets if they choose to.
 The checkout process is also secure (as mentioned above).
-So it’s nice that Weebly has catered to this as mobile shopping is definitely a growing trend.
+So it’s nice that Weebly has catered to this as mobile shopping is a massive growing trend.

 Weebly also has iPhone or Android mobile apps so that you can monitor and update your online store at all times while you are on the go.
 You can add new products, photos, descriptions, product variations / options and update prices while you are away from your computer.
 You can also get instant notifications to your phone whenever someone purchases something from you!